 It had been a hectic year and expensive one.
 The husband and me longed for a holiday but our bank balance was not with us.
-We googled ‘Destinations that will not break our bank balance’ and came up with certain options, none alluring enough for us to go.
+We googled ‘Destinations that will not break our bank balance’ and came up with certain options like Goa, but none alluring enough for us to go.
 Discussion with friends and colleagues gave us a few off beat options near our city Ahmedabad, India.
 We finally zeroed down on Kumbhalgarh.

 Why Kumbhalgarh you ask?

 Kumbhalgarh Fort was announced as a UNESCO World Heritage Site in 2013.
 It has the second longest continuous wall spanning 36kms after Great Wall of China.
-It is a massive yet gorgeous fort situated in the Aravalli Hills in the Rajsamand district near Udaipur surrounded by Kumbhalgarh forest which is now protected as a wildlife sanctuary.
+The fort is massive yet gorgeous and situated in the Aravalli Hills in the Rajsamand district near Udaipur surrounded by Kumbhalgarh forest which is now protected as a wildlife sanctuary.
 It was perfect for us – fort and wildlife, atleast something would click right?

 So we drove down from Ahmedabad to Kumbhalgarh – a distance of 350 km.
 After getting lost as we took a wrong turn we reached our hotel in late afternoon.
 After freshening up we went to the fort to click some photos in the evening light where we came to know about a light and sound show explaining the history of the fort.
 The duration being 1 hour we gave it a try.